-Asset allocation strategies are defined by your:
+Asset allocation strategies are developed based on these factors:

-4. Rebalancing: Robo Advisors also help you to rebalance your portfolios.
+Robo-advisors also help you to rebalance your portfolios.
 Rebalancing is the act of buying and selling your investments in order to maintain your asset allocation strategy.
 This is a task that often goes undone by investors going it alone.

 There are quite a few advantages:

-There are also some disadvantages to using a Robo Advisor:
+There are also some disadvantages to using a robo-advisor:

-We have provided the company’s own descriptions of themselves to help you size up their personality — just remember that this is their own marketing.
+We have provided the company’s own descriptions of themselves to help you size up their personality.
+(Just remember that this is their own marketing.)

 Future Advisors: “You already have investment accounts, we help make them smarter.”